Image

 What Is Treaty 8?

-Treaty 8 is the binding legal agreement that sets out the basis upon which colonial settlement would be allowed in territories that had been occupied and relied upon since time immemorial by Indigenous peoples.
+Treaty 8 is the binding legal agreement that detailed how colonial settlement would be allowed in territories that Indigenous peoples have occupied and relied upon since time immemorial.

-The Canadian and Provincial governments are permitted the right to “take up” land from time to time for settlement and development, however this right is subject to (subordinate to) the over-arching essential promise in the Treaty that the Indigenous way of life, centered around hunting, trapping, fishing and the many cultural activities that support that, are to be protected—"as long as the sun shines and rivers flow.”
+Treaty 8 stated that the Canadian and Provincial governments are permitted to “take up” land from time to time for settlement and development.
+However, this right is subject to (and subordinate to) the overarching essential Treaty promise that the Indigenous traditional way of life, centered around hunting, trapping, fishing and the many cultural activities that support that, are to be protected — "for as long as the sun shines, the grass grows, and the rivers flow.”

-This means, a healthy environment upon which these rights depend, must be protected.
+This means that a healthy environment upon which these rights depend must be protected.

-Treaty rights and Aboriginal rights (commonly referred to as Indigenous rights) are recognized and affirmed in Section 35 of the Constitution Act, 1982 and are also a key part of the United Nations Declaration on the Rights of Indigenous Peoples which the Government of Canada has committed to adopt.
+Treaty rights and Aboriginal rights (also commonly referred to as Indigenous rights) are recognized and affirmed in Section 35 of Canada’s Constitution Act of 1982, and are also a key part of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), which became part of B.C. law on November 29, 2019, and became part of Canadian law on June 21, 2021.

-Treaty No. 8, encompassing a landmass of approximately 840,000 kilometres, is home to 39 First Nations communities, including 23 Alberta First Nations, 3 Saskatchewan First Nations, 6 Northwestern Territories First Nations, and 8 British Columbia First Nations.
+Treaty 8 territory, encompassing a landmass of approximately 840,000 square kilometres, is home to 39 First Nations communities, including 23 Alberta First Nations, 3 Saskatchewan First Nations, 6 Northwestern Territories First Nations, and 8 British Columbia First Nations.

 For more information about Treaty 8, visit the Treaty 8 Tribal Association website.